 This week I’m focusing on research that I’ve co-authored with Xin Wang in Business Horizons.
 We called this ‘Uncovering the Message in the Mess of Big Data’.
 Our article aims to explain to managers how they can work out what the messages are in large amounts of data.

 What Data Should You Look At?

-The classic application is to analyze product reviews on Amazon or similar websites.
+The classic application of text mining is to analyze product reviews on Amazon or similar websites.
 The structured data — 5 stars or 2 stars — has value at the headline level.
-Sadly knowing a product is 3.8/5 doesn’t help the manager know what to do to improve the product.
-The manager really wants to dig into why consumer likes, or doesn’t like, the product and how they are thinking about the product more generally.
+Sadly, knowing a product is 3.8/5 doesn’t help the manager know what to do to improve the product.
+The manager really wants to dig into why consumer likes about.
+Similarly the manager wants to know what the consumers doesn’t like about the product.
+How the consumer is thinking about the product more generally is also useful.
 To do this we analyze the text that goes with the ratings.

 The technique we recommend to do this is fairly well know in computer science/statistics.
 This means managers have a decent chance of being able to hire talent (probably Masters level graduates) to implement the technique.
-“Latent Dirichlet Allocation (LDA) can analyze huge amounts of text and describe the content as focusing on unseen attributes in a specific weighting.
+“Latent Dirichlet Allocation (LDA) can analyze huge amounts of text.
+It can describe the content as focusing on unseen attributes in a specific weighting.
 For example, a review of a graphic novel might be analyzed to focus 70% on the storyline and 30% on the graphics.”
 (Bendle and Wang, 2016, page 115).

 Hope you enjoy it.